-- Be at the classroom before students. - Take control of the area immediately outside and inside their classroom and to monitor corridor behaviour. - Greet students at the door. - Have a seating plan.
+- Be at the classroom before students. - Take control of the area immediately outside and inside their classroom and to monitor corridor behaviour. - Greet students at the door and use the whole school end of lesson routine. - Have a seating plan.
 This should be completed on GO4Schools. - Establish a start of lesson routine that involves a 'do now' approach.
 It should be reinforced until it becomes embedded when it will only need gentle reminders e.g. Quiet Reading in English - Challenge lateness; inappropriate uniform; negative start to the lesson.